Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![A code snippet displays with the IP address string value highlighted.](media/deviceconnectiontogatewayip.png "IoT Edge Gateway IP")

-3. Locate **//TODO: 12 - Install and trust IoT Edge Gateway root certificate" and replace it with the following listing.
+3. Locate **//TODO: 12 - Install and trust IoT Edge Gateway root certificate** and replace it with the following listing.
 This code will trust the root certificate of the IoT Edge gateway device.

     ```C#
     //TODO: 12 - Install and trust IoT Edge Gateway root certificate
     string trustedCACertPath = @"C:\Users\adana\Downloads\azure-iot-test-only.root.ca.cert.pem";
     if (!string.IsNullOrWhiteSpace(trustedCACertPath))
     {